 Having a severe impairment does not mean that you will automatically receive disability benefits.
 It simply means that the disability evaluation process will move to step three.

-Tulsa Disability Lawyer on Social Security Eligibility for SSI and SSDI
+Tulsa Disability Lawyers Explain Social Security Eligibility For SSI And SSDI

 Step 2: Determining Social Security Disability Severe Impairment

 You can move to step two after step one of determining your Social Security eligibility.
 Moving to step 2 assumes the Social Security Administration (SSA) found your current employment not to be Substantial Gainful Activity.
 Then, step two involves the SSA deciding if you have what it considers a “severe” impairment.
 It is a very low standard.
 However, it must be backed by the proper documentation and medical evidence.